JBZoo/CSV-Blueprint/README.md

   * For `csv.header: false`, it compares the number of columns in the schema against those in the CSV file, ensuring schema conformity.
 <!-- auto-update:/extra-rules -->

-These additional checks further secure the integrity and consistency of your CSV data against the defined validation schema.

 ## Presets and reusable schemas